"Pressure…Pushing down on me.. Pressing down on you.."

 It’s simple really… increasing the pressure of an environment raises the boiling point of water.
 In the case of pressure cooking, it raises it by about 7 degrees celcius which means your food cooks faster.

-When it comes to legumes, the pressure itself also has an effect, helping to breakdown and soften the legumes further and making them creamier, smoother and seemingly easier to digest.
-I can’t prove it with a research study but I can see with my own eyes that pressure cooking helps to release the soluable fibre held within high-fibre legumes like mung beans and red lentils; it is the soluble fibre that gives pressure-cooked daal and kicharee its super creamy texture.
+When it comes to legumes, the pressure itself also has an effect, breakdown and softening the legumes further and making them creamier, smoother and seemingly easier to digest.
+I can’t prove it with a research study but I can see with my own eyes that pressure cooking helps to resolublee soluable fibre held within high-fibre legumes like mung beans and red lentils; it is the soluble fibre that gives pressure-cooked daal and kicharee its super creamy texture.

 Well, yes, they are, because the pressure-cooking also helps to break down certain pesky anti-nutrients like phytic acid and lectins found in some legumes but also pulses, grains, nuts and seeds.
 Lectins are basically the in-built pesticides of plants that can have a nasty effect on our internal bits and pieces while phytic acid binds to minerals (like calcium, zinc and iron), making them less bioavailable.